 The best shows Netflix won’t let Americans watch (and how to stream them)

 So, what's a TV fanatic to do?
-If you're not keen on doubling or tripling your monthly spend on streaming services just for a couple of exclusive shows, the easiest thing to do is bag yourself a Netflix VPN.
+If you're not keen on doubling or tripling your monthly spending on streaming services just for a couple of exclusive shows, the easiest thing to do is bag yourself a Netflix VPN.

-Although working out which service is the best VPN and how to use it might sound complicated, the process is in fact incredibly simple.
+Although working out which service is the best VPN and how to use it might sound complicated, the process is incredibly simple.
 All you need to do is find out where a particular show is streaming (we'll do some of the legwork for you down below), and connect to a server in that country.

 Doing that will virtually relocate you to, for example, the UK, and trick Netflix into showing you content that's exclusive to the region.
 That's it.